 Hello again fellow geeks!

 Today I’m going to continue my series on Microsoft Foundry by covering a really cool new feature that dropped into public preview recently.
 This new feature allows you to connect Foundry to a first or third-party AI Gateway (BYO AI Gateway is a more appropriate explanation of this feature).
 This AI Gateway could be API Management or it could be a third-party solution.
-Yes folks, this means agents build in Foundry Agent Service (which I will be referring to as Foundry-native agents) can be pushed through your AI Gateway where you can incorporate additional governance and visibility vs hitting models directly deployed in the same Foundry resource.
+Yes folks, this means agents built in the Foundry Agent Service (which I will be referring to as Foundry-native agents) can have the requests from the agents to the models forced through AI Gateway where you can incorporate additional governance and visibility vs hitting models directly deployed in the same Foundry resource.
 Before I dive into the details, let me clear up some confusion that has been popping up in my customer base.

 Microsoft Foundry Resources vs Microsoft Foundry Hubs (FKA AI Foundry Hubs FKA AI Studio Hubs)